 Steps 1 to 8 are repeated such that an accurate and confirmed transaction is recorded in each party’s trade management system.

 Many variations of this process exist.
-Depending on the agreements (Master Agreements like EFET2.1 or industry accepted terms and conditions like NBP97) that exist between the two parties, both the Buyer and the Seller will send a confirmation or only Seller will send a confirmation and the Buyer will affirm or authenticate:
+Depending on the agreements (Master Agreements like Energy Traders Europe 2.1 or industry accepted terms and conditions like NBP97) that exist between the two parties, both the Buyer and the Seller will send a confirmation or only Seller will send a confirmation and the Buyer will affirm or authenticate: